YoussefGoma/Contact-Manager-Frontend/README.md

 ```

 Once the server is running, open your browser and navigate to `http://localhost:4200/`.
 The application will automatically reload whenever you modify any of the source files.

+This project was generated using [Angular CLI](https://github.com/angular/angular-cli) version 19.2.13.

 ## Code scaffolding